dcook-net/GettingStartedWithFSharpTalk2021/README.md

-# GettingStartedWithFSharpTalk2021
+# Getting Started With F#

-Slide Deck, code samples, and learning resources for 'Getting Started With F#' talk
+Slide Deck, code samples, and learning resources for 'Getting Started With F#' talk for Peterborough .Net